Pylons/pyramid/docs/narr/models.rst

 module.
 References to these classes and instances of such classes are omnipresent in :app:`Pyramid`:

-- Model instances make up the graph that :app:`Pyramid` is willing to walk over when :term:`traversal` is used.
+- Model instances make up the object graph that :app:`Pyramid` will walk over when :term:`traversal` is used.

 - The ``context`` and ``containment`` arguments to :meth:`pyramid.config.Configurator.add_view` often